 When you fill out your Form 185 (Report of Officers) and Form 365 (Service Program Personnel Report) be sure to include the Grand Knight, Program Director, Family Director, and Community Director positions.
-The Grand Knight may hold one other position, but there must be at least three different members holding the positions listed above, and you must include a personal email address for each position.
+Each position must be filled by a different person and must include a personal email address for each position.

 The Grand Knight, Program Director, Family Director, and Community Director positions are required to take the Safe Environment Training if they have not done so within the last three years.
-Submitting Form 365 will trigger an email to be sent to each one of those positions that will contain a login and password for a website to take the Safe Environment Training.
+Submitting Form 365 will trigger an e-mail to be sent to each one of those positions that will contain a login and password for a website to take the Safe Environment Training.
 The login and password are only active for thirty days, so Knights need to get it done promptly.
 If the login and password expire, you will need to submit a new Form 365.

-The email you receive will come from Armatus Administrator and will look similar to the one below.
+The e-mail you receive will come from Armatus Administrator and will look similar to the one below.
 Praesidium's Armatus is the company Supreme contracted with to administer the Safe Environment Program.
-The email will contain the link to the training website.
+The e-mail will contain the link to the training website.
 There will also be a personalized login, ID and password.
-Again, this login ID is only valid for thirty days, so please watch for the email and get the training completed.
+Again, this login ID is only valid for thirty days, so please watch for the e-mail and get the training completed.